tanyaradzwa20/MarkDown2/index.md

 ![Alt text](/Antonios.jpg)

 ***
-4. **Create an ordered list of chores you do like or don't like doing at home,for chores you don't like strikethrough.
+**4. Create an ordered list of chores you do like or don't like doing at home,for chores you don't like strikethrough.
 Your list should be indented properly.**

 `>>1.
 Chore1`